Spacelog/Spacelog/README.md

 ## Running the code

-Make sure `redis-server` is running, then run `make reindex` in the checkout directory (or `PYTHON=ENV/bin/python make reindex`), which will import all the mission data into redis.
+Make sure `redis-server` is running, then run `make reindex` in the checkout directory (it will take care of the virtualenv for you; if you're not using one, use `PYTHON=python make reindex` instead), which will import all the mission data into redis.
 You may also want to do `make s3assets` to pull down the PNGs of the original transcript pages, and `make statsporn` to build the graphs for the phases page of how much was said at different times (and, in case we've added more graphs but haven't updated this, *other things* :-).

 You then need to have three other servers running on top of redis: